Tangerinez/MasterMind-Challenge/README.md

     - Built-in username authentication on the landing page in the username input field.
 The user will not be routed to the game page unless they type in a valid username, which in this case is anything but an empty string.
 This validation functionality occurs upon clicking the "Enter Game" button on the landing page, which then leads to 2 things happening:
       - Valid Username: Route for the game page is dynamically generated and user is directed to the game page
       - Invalid Username: An error message will appear asking the user to type in a valid username
+- Ouija Board Theme
+    - Theme was inspired by the popular horror movie Ouija.
+    - Application images, typography, and design was created following the Ouija board theme.
+- Dynamic Routing
+    - Dynamic client-side routing from the landing page to the game page
+    - Game page route is dynamically generated based off of the player's username input (username authentication)